prakhar1985/maas-rag-example/TUTORIAL.md

-# Architecture & Tutorial: RAG with LiteMaaS
+# Tutorial: Building RAG Applications with LiteMaaS

-This document explains how this RAG (Retrieval-Augmented Generation) application works and how it uses LiteMaaS for AI capabilities.
+This tutorial explains how to build RAG (Retrieval-Augmented Generation) applications using LiteMaaS on OpenShift.

 ## Table of Contents